 “(4) For employers who have not qualified to have a tax rate assigned based on actual experience; or

-“(5) For employees who are receiving or who will receive supplemental unemployment benefits during any period a shared work plan is in effect.
+“(5) For employees who are receiving or who will receive supplemental unemployment benefits, as that term is defined in section 501(c)(17(D) of the Internal Revenue Code of 1986, approved August 16, 2954 (68A Stat.
+163; 26 U.S.C. § 501(c)(17)(D)), during any period a shared work plan is in effect.

-“(d) During the effective period of a shared work plan entered into during a public health public health emergency, section shall not apply.
-During , the Director may not approve a shared work plan:
+“(d) During the effective period of a shared work plan entered into during a public health emergency declared pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17,2002 (D.C.
+Law 14-194; D.C.
+Official Code § 7-2304.01 (“public health emergency”), subsection (c) of this section shall not apply.
+During a public health emergency, the Director may not approve a shared work plan:

-“(1) To provide payments to an employee if the employee is employed by the participating employer on a seasonal, temporary, or intermittent basis; or
+“(1) To provide payments to an employee if the employee is employed by the participating employer on a seasonal, temporary, or intermittent basis;

+“(2) For employees who are receiving or who will receive supplemental unemployment benefits, as that term is defined in section 501(c)(17)(D) of the Internal Revenue Code of 1986, approved August 16, 1954 (68A Stat.
+163; 26 U.S.C. § 501(c)(17)(D)), during any period a shared work plan is in effect; or

-“(2) For employers that have reported quarterly earnings to the Department of Employment Services for fewer than 3 quarters at the time of the application for the shared work unemployment compensation program.”.
+“(3) For employers that have reported quarterly earnings to the Director for fewer than 3 quarters at the time of the application for the shared work unemployment compensation program.”.

-“(e) For the purposes of this section, “public health emergency” means the public health emergency declared in the Mayor’s order dated March 11, 2020, and any extensions thereof.
+“(e) For the purposes of this section, “public health emergency” means the public health emergency declared in the Mayor’s order dated March 11, 2020, and any extensions thereof.”.

-(d) Section 8(b) (D.C.
-Official Code § 51-177(b)) is amended to read as follows:
+(d) Section 6 (D.C.
+Official Code § 51-175) is amended to read as follows:

 “Sec.
-6. Effective date and expiration of a shared work plan.
+6. Effective date and expiration, termination or revocation of a shared work plan.

 “(a) A shared work plan shall be effective on the date that is mutually agreed upon by the employer and the Director, which shall be specified in the notice of approval to the employer.